j-fischer/js-mock/README.md

     });

-### JsMock.assertIfSatisfied()
+### JsMock.assertWatched()

 Calling this function will go through the list of all mocks that are currently monitored and will call `.verify()` on each of them.
 Should a mock fail the validation, an `ExpectationError` will be thrown.
 The functions returns `true` if all mocks were satisfied, which can be used to pass a simple assertion.
-Any monitored global mock will also be restored when `.assertIfSatisfied()` is called.
+Any monitored global mock will also be restored when `.assertWatched()` is called.

     var mockFunction1, mockFunction2, jQueryMock;
     JsMock.watch(function () {